CCA Official Rules & Regulations

 California Cornhole Association Official Rules for Cornhole

-- 1.1 The cornhole court must be a level rectangle area 8ft. wide and a minimum of 40ft. long.
-The court will consist of two cornhole boards and a 3×4 pitchers box on each side of the boards.
+- The cornhole court must be a level rectangle area 8ft. wide and a minimum of 40ft. long.
+The court will consist of two cornhole boards and a 3’ wide pitchers’ box on each side of the boards.
 When multiple sets are used side by side there must be a minimum of 6ft between sets, 8 to 10 is preferred.

-- All cornhole decks will be an approximate 2ft by 4ft. rectangle made of approximate ¾ inch furniture grade maple or birch plywood.
-Plastics sets and half-inch plywood decks are not acceptable for CCA tournaments.
+- All cornhole decks will be an approximate 2ft by 4ft. rectangle made of approximate ¾ inch furniture grade or better maple or birch plywood. ½ inch decks are allowed with double center brace in the framework.
+Plastics sets are not acceptable for CCA tournaments.

-- The front of the cornhole board must be a minimum of 3 inches in height.
+- The front of the cornhole board must be a minimum of 3 inches in height and may not exceed 4.25 inches.
 The height of the cornhole board at the back must be approx. 12 inches (+or-.5”) from the ground.

 - All sets used in CCA tournament play will have a smooth deck with at least 1 coat of clear.